Philanthropy in Houston, Texas

 Stuart recorded an album titled, "From Mozart to Tchaikovsky: A Classical Guitar Collection for Children," available on Amazon.

 Stuart and his wife Farah have six children, two of whom are adopted (one from Haiti).
-In his spare time, he enjoys reading, running, and basketball.
-At age 13, he obtained the highest amateur radio license and was elected as the 250th member of a worldwide club for people who can use Morse code at 40+ words per minute.
+In his spare time, he enjoys reading, running, and pick-up basketball.